 History of International Bagpipe Day

-The Bagpipe Society has been sponsoring the celebration of International Bagpipe Day since 2012.
+The International Bagpipe Organisation and the Bagpipe Society co-founded the celebration of International Bagpipe Day in 2012.
 They have helped to bring the bagpipe to new players since 1986.
-It is important to them that the history and playing of the bagpipes is not lost.
+It is important to them that the history and playing of the bagpipes are not lost.
 Putting this day together was with the hope of bringing awareness of the over 130 different types of bagpipe throughout the world.

 For the first International Bagpipe Day in 2012, there were reports of events held in some unique places.
 In South Africa, pipers gathered and played in an underground canyon.
 In Greece, they played on Athenian hill.
 The Society even heard of events in countries where previously it was thought that there were not many pipers or any at all!